omeyenburg/obsidian-scrolling/README.md

 - **Mode**<br>
 **Follow cursor**: Smoothly keeps text cursor within a comfortable zone while moving or editing.<br>
 Behaves similarly to Vim's `scrolloff` option.<br>
-**Page jumping**: Reduces scrolling by jumping whole pages at screen edges.<br>
+**Page jumping**: Reduces scrolling by jumping by whole pages at screen edges.<br>
 Best paired with high center radius and longer animation.<br>
-Default: Follow cursor
+→ Default: Follow cursor

     - **Scroll zone radius when editing**<br>
     Defines how far the cursor can move from the center before scrolling.<br>
-    Default: 75
+    → Default: 75

     - **Scroll smoothness when editing**<br>
     Adjusts how fast or slow the scrolling animation is when editing moves the cursor.<br>
-    Default: 25
+    → Default: 25

     - **Scroll zone radius when moving cursor**<br>
     Defines how far you can move the cursor from the center before scrolling.<br>
-    Default: 75
+    → Default: 75

     - **Scroll smoothness when moving cursor**<br>
     Adjusts how fast or slow the scrolling animation is when you move the cursor.<br>
-    Default: 25
+    → Default: 25

     - **Dynamic animations**<br>
-    Skip animation frames if lots of scroll events occur for smoother animations.<br>
+    Skip animation frames if lots of scroll events occur for smoother animation.<br>
-    Default: enabled
+    → Default: enabled

     - **Invoke on mouse-driven cursor movement**<br>
     Apply this feature when the text cursor is moved with the mouse.<br>
-    Default: disabled
+    → Default: disabled

         - **Invoke on mouse selection**<br>
-        Also trigger, when the mouse has selected text.<br>
+        Also trigger when the mouse has selected text.<br>
-        Default: disabled
+        → Default: disabled

 ### Scrollbar appearance

 - **Apply to all scrollbars**<br>
-Whether scrollbar settings apply to all scrollbars or only markdown files.
-Windows & Linux only.<br>
+Whether scrollbar settings should apply to all scrollbars or only markdown files.
+(Platform: Windows & Linux only)<br>
-Default: disabl
+→ Default: disabled

 - **Scrollbar visibility**<br>
-When to show scrollbars.
-Windows & Linux only.<br>
+Show scrollbars always, while scrolling or never.
+(Platform: Windows & Linux only)<br>
-Default: always
+→ Default: Always show scrollbars

 - **Scrollbar thickness**<br>
 Width in pixels.
-Linux only.<br>
+(Platform: Linux only)<br>
-Default: 12
+→ Default: 12

 ### Mouse/Touchpad scrolling (Experimental)

 - **Enabled**<br>
 Whether mouse/touchpad scrolling settings are applied.<br>
-Default: enabled
+→ Default: enabled

     - **Invert scroll direction**<br>
-    Reverses the scroll direction for both mouse and touchpad.<br>
+    Reverse the scroll direction for both mouse and touchpad.<br>
-    Default: disabled
+    → Default: disabled

     - **Mouse scroll speed**<br>
     Scroll speed multiplier for mouse wheel.<br>
-    Default: 50
+    → Default: 50

     - **Mouse scroll smoothness**<br>
     Determines mouse scroll smoothness.<br>
-    Default: 75
+    → Default: 75

     - **Touchpad detection**<br>
     Detect touchpad input to provide smoother scrolling.
 (Should work well with most devices)<br>
-    Default: enabled
+    → Default: enabled

         - **Touchpad scroll speed**<br>
         Adjusts scroll speed when using a touchpad.<br>
-        Default: 50
+        → Default: 50

         - **Touchpad smoothness**<br>
         Controls the smoothness of touchpad.<br>
-        Default: 75
+        → Default: 75

         - **Touchpad friction threshold**<br>
-        Sets the minimum speed below which increased friction is applied for finer control.<br>
+        Sets the minimum scroll strength below which increased friction is applied for finer control.<br>
-        Default: 20
+        → Default: 20

 </details>

 ## Contributing

 Contributions are welcome!
 Feel free to open an issue or submit a pull request.
-You can follow the [manual installation](#manual-installation-from-source) guide to build this plugin.

 ## Similar projects